 Nav from Calgary, Canada

 Thank you for the compliment, let's see if we can help you.
-Remove the debris intake line, turn on the vacuum manually and test the suction at that intake on the tank.
-If it is good then it should be good in the home unless the pipes are clogged.
+To get started, remove the debris intake line, turn on the vacuum manually and test the suction at that intake on the tank.
+If it is good at the unit, it should be good in the home unless the pipes are clogged.
 If air is going in well then it has to be exhausting well.
-Let us know what that test tells you.
 Also, try removing the filter to see if suction is better overall in the home.

 Low Suction After Cleaning Filter